Hydrocele Surgery (Hydrocelectomy) Treatment: Effective Relief from Scrotal Swelling at Minnerva Clinic

 Essential Aftercare:

-• Wear Scrotal Support: A jockstrap or supportive, snug-fitting underwear should be worn as directed by your surgeon (often for several weeks) to help reduce swelling, provide comfort, and support the healing scrotum.
+- Wear Scrotal Support: A jockstrap or supportive, snug-fitting underwear should be worn as directed by your surgeon (often for several weeks) to help reduce swelling, provide comfort, and support the healing scrotum.

-• Manage Discomfort & Swelling: Take prescribed or over-the-counter pain medication as needed.
+- Manage Discomfort & Swelling: Take prescribed or over-the-counter pain medication as needed.
 Ice packs applied intermittently to the scrotum (over a cloth barrier) for the first 24-48 hours can help reduce swelling and discomfort.

-• Incision Care: Keep the incision area clean and dry.
+- Incision Care: Keep the incision area clean and dry.
 Follow your surgeon's instructions regarding showering and bathing.
 Avoid soaking in a tub until cleared by your surgeon.

-• Activity Restrictions: Avoid strenuous activities, heavy lifting, sports, and sexual activity for about 2-4 weeks (for adults), or as specifically advised by your surgeon.
+- Activity Restrictions: Avoid strenuous activities, heavy lifting, sports, and sexual activity for about 2-4 weeks (for adults), or as specifically advised by your surgeon.
 Children will have activity restrictions based on their age and healing.

-• Monitor for Complications: Watch for signs of infection (increasing pain, redness, warmth, pus, fever), excessive bleeding, or significant, rapidly increasing swelling.
+- Monitor for Complications: Watch for signs of infection (increasing pain, redness, warmth, pus, fever), excessive bleeding, or significant, rapidly increasing swelling.
 Contact the clinic if you have any concerns.

-• Suture Dissolution/Removal: Absorbable sutures will dissolve on their own.
+- Suture Dissolution/Removal: Absorbable sutures will dissolve on their own.
 If non-absorbable sutures are used, you'll have an appointment for their removal.

-• Hydration & Diet: Maintain good hydration and a healthy diet to support healing.
+- Hydration & Diet: Maintain good hydration and a healthy diet to support healing.

 Your surgeon will provide detailed, personalized aftercare instructions for you or your child.
+Hydrocele repair is one of the most common urological procedures we perform, alongside other routine surgeries like circumcision treatment, all handled with expert care.

 Hydrocoele Surgery FAQs: Your Questions Answered

-Q1: Is hydrocoele surgery painful?
+Q1: Is hydrocele surgery painful?

 A: The surgery is performed under anesthesia, so you or your child will not feel pain during the procedure.
 Post-operative soreness, swelling, and discomfort in the scrotum are common but are typically well-managed with prescribed or over-the-counter pain medication.

-Q2: How long does hydrocoele surgery take?
+Q2: How long does hydrocele surgery take?

 A: The surgical procedure itself usually takes about 30 to 60 minutes.